 + PRO: Entertainment is easy to find

 The food scene in Taiwan is incredible.
-Street food is delicious, budget friendly and can be found everywhere.
-Convenience stores like 7-Eleven also make it easy for residents to get tasty food on the run.
-Even going out for a night or eating at a nice restaurant in Taiwan is very affordable compared to the prices in most Western countries.
+Street food is delicious and friendly on the wallet and can be found everywhere, while convenience stores make it easy to grab tasty food on the run.
+Even eating out in Taiwan is affordable when compared to many Western countries.

 - CON: Expats will experience a language barrier

 One of the biggest struggles for expats moving to Taiwan is the language barrier.
-Mandarin is famously hard to learn for those who haven’t grown up speaking it.
-With the language so hard to learn, it can affect different aspects of expat life like going to the grocery store, setting up banking or even going to the doctor.
+Mandarin is famously hard to learn for those who haven't grown up speaking it.
+This can negatively affect certain aspects of life, like going to the grocery store, setting up banking, or even going to the doctor.

 + PRO: Excellent public transport options